 Risk management does not need to be intimidating.
 Many risks can be prevented through purposeful planning and preparation.
 By integrating risk prevention and management into your service-learning planning process, you can help ensure everyone involved has a safer, more enjoyable experience.

 Three steps you can take to effectively manage risks associated with service learning are to: 1) identify risks and liabilities, 2) evaluate and prioritize risks, and 3) take actions to manage risks.
 Consider the information below as you move through this process.

 Note: Students working with high-risk populations (elderly, children, and persons with disabilities) are required to carry liability insurance, and some sites also require background checks.
-UT Service-Learning is able to offer annual liability insurance policies to students for the reduced rate of $25 through the Office of Risk Management, and we are working to compile a list of resources for acquiring background checks.
+UT Service-Learning is able to offer annual liability insurance policies to students for the reduced rate of $20 through the Office of Risk Management, in cases where the departments do not have internal capacity to process payments.
 Please familiarize yourself with your community partner’s organizational requirements for on-site volunteers, and contact us for more information about acquiring student insurance and background checks.

 1).
 Identify risks and liabilities

 Ask yourself the following questions as you begin planning your students’ service-learning experience: